Generate AI Policy

 6. Ethical Standards and Consequences

-- Failure to disclose the use of AI tools, or misuse of such tools in violation of this policy, will be considered a breach of publication ethics.
+JSR adheres to the Committee on Publication Ethics (COPE).
+Failure to disclose or misuse of AI tools will be considered a breach of ethics.
+Consequences include:

-- Rejection of the manuscript during the review process;
+- Rejection of the manuscript.

-- Retraction or correction of the article post-publication;
+- Retraction or correction post-publication.

-- Notification to the author’s affiliated institution, if deemed necessary.
+- Notification to the author's affiliated institution.